 04. Not using sunscreen after application

-Vitamin C is essentially a powerful antioxidant, so it does benefit the skin regardless of when it is used.
-That said, if it is used without an SPF (which, if you’re out in the sun without an SPF, shame), the serum can oxidise, and your skin can end up looking orange or yellow.
+Vitamin C is a strong antioxidant, so you can rest assured that it will work!
+But if you're using it without sunscreen, your skin could turn a shade of yellow or orange as the serum will oxidise.
 Avoid the Oompa Loompa-Esque face by opting for the Lakmé Sun Expert Tinted Sunscreen 50+++ SPF that will block 97% of the harmful sun rays and give you a matte even skin tone.